noodleedoos/noodleverse/020 - Resources/Notes/Deglutition.md

 Status:
 ---
 # Definition and Function
+*7 steps of deglutition*
 ~
-Voluntary swallowing, then taken over by reflex once food reaches pharynx In sum: mastication, insalivation, apex to palate, mylohyoideus and extrinsic tongue muscles, reflexes - soft palate raised, larynx glottis closed, hyoid apparatus rostral, pharynx shortened, constrictors to oesophagus, persistalsis to stomach
+Voluntary swallowing, then taken over by reflex once food reaches pharynx In sum: mastication, insalivation, apex of tongue to palate, mylohyoideus and extrinsic tongue muscles, reflexes when contact pharyngeal mucosa - soft palate raised, glottis closes, hyoid apparatus rostral, shorteners, constrictors, persistalsis
 1. Bolus of food prepared by mastication and insalivation
 2. Apex of tongue pressed against palate
 3. Contraction of [[Mylohyoideus Muscle]] and [[Extrinsic Tongue Muscles]] to propel food into pharnyx